Two-variable fibrations, factorisation systems and $\infty$-categories of spans: Naturality of the Yoneda embedding

 \end{theorem}

-As mentioned in the introduction this question was recently posed to the first author (among others) by D. Clausen during a visit to the University of Copenhagen, as it appears missing from the literature so far.
+\begin{remark} As our model of the equivalence $(\CAT^\mathrm R)^\op \simeq \CAT^\mathrm{L}$ we take the equivalence of \cite[Theorem 3.1.11]{PartI}.
+Intuitively it acts as the identity on objects, and sends a left adjoint $L\colon C\rightarrow D$ to a choice of right adjoint $R\colon D\rightarrow C$. \end{remark} \begin{remark} This question was recently posed to the second author (among others) by D.~Clausen during a visit to the University of Copenhagen, as it can be used to simplify a number of arguments in \cite[Section 2]{ClausenJansen} and appears missing from the literature so far.
 It is a lucky accident that our methods answer it.

-\begin{remark} Let us briefly comment on statements we are aware of in the literature: It follows from \cite[Section 5.1.5]{HTT} that the Yoneda embedding gives a natural transformation between the inclusion $\cat{Cat} \rightarrow \cat{CAT}$ and the extension of the assignment $\cat{C} \mapsto \mathcal P(\cat{C})$ to a functor using the characterisation of the latter as the free cocompletion (essentially per construction of this functoriality).
-But it is not a priori clear that this second functoriality on $\mathcal P$ agrees with the one described in the Proposition above; let us call refer to them as the free cocompletion and Kan extension functoriality, respectively.
-Without considering the naturality of the Yoneda embedding, their agreeance can be seen as follows:
+Let us also mention that, building on Theorem \ref{yonedafunctorial}, Ben Moshe and Schlank have recently upgraded the monoidal (and modal) versions of the Yoneda embedding to natural transformations as well, see \cite[Theorem D]{ShayTomer}. \end{remark} Before giving a proof of \Cref{yonedafunctorial}, let us briefly comment on related results that already appear in the literature.
+First, the characterisation of $\mathcal P(\cat{A})$ as the free cocompletion of $\cat{A}$ \cite[Section 5.1.5]{HTT} implies that the assignment $\cat{A} \mapsto \mathcal P(\cat{A})$ extends to a functor equipped with a natural transformation $\cat{A}\rt \mathcal P(\cat{A})$ given pointwise by the Yoneda embedding (essentially by construction).
+However, it is not a priori clear that this second functor agrees with the one described in Theorem \ref{yonedafunctorial}; let us write $\mathcal P_{\mm{free}}$ and $\mathcal P_{\mm{Kan}}$ to distinguish these two functorialities, the first being the functoriality via the free cocompletion and the second the functoriality of the statement.